-The operation is a cosmetic surgical procedure that allows for shaping and sculpting when athletic activity is not enough to provide the ultimate desired results in terms of the appearance of the abdomen.
-This can be a problem area for many due to aging, genetics, pregnancy/pregnancies, abdominal surgeries in the past, and changes in weight.
+The operation is a cosmetic surgical procedure that allows for shaping and sculpting when an athletic activity is not enough to provide the ultimate desired results in terms of the appearance of the abdomen.
+This can be a problem area for many due to ageing, genetics, pregnancy/pregnancies, abdominal surgeries in the past, and changes in weight.

 Who is a good candidate for a tummy tuck?

 - If you are uncomfortable about the appearance of your belly.

 - If you have excess skin and fat that form a fold at the lower part of your belly.

 During the consult, we will get to know one another and we will discuss:

 - The reasons you are interested in having a tummy tuck, what expectations you have, what results you are looking to achieve and what can be done realistically to improve the appearance of your tummy.
 (By coordinating expectations, we can increase your satisfaction and alleviate any anxiety you may have regarding the procedure.)